Home » Business Email Etiquette Articles » Jumping to Conclusions in Business Email

-Don’t Jump to Conclusions in Your Business Email
+Jumping to Conclusions in Business Email

 Nothing Like Face-to-Face

-Almost everyone reading this post can admit to at some time mistakenly reading into an email what was not there.
-Or not receiving the response that you may, or may not, get.
+Almost everyone reading this post can admit to mistakenly reading into an email something that was not there or receiving the response we wanted.
+How you react to these communications puts your reputation and perception of professionalism on the line.

-Regardless, how you react puts your reputation and perception of professionalism on the line.
 In business, the wrong reaction can be fatal.

 Don’t Jump — Be Sure